JakeLove/Impetus/README.md

 # Limitations

-- Currently, the dataset I am using was trained and tested on people who hold and enter their PIN with a single hand.
+- The dataset I am using was trained and tested on people who hold and enter their PIN with a single hand.
-- Currently, the dataset requires to know when the device was touched (data from the sensors begins being collected on when the screen is touched).
+- The model requires to know when the device was touched (data from the sensors begins being collected on when the screen is touched).
 However, I believe that given a continuous signal of motion sensor data touch events could be recognised using traditional signal processing methods.
+- The dataset was trained a single mobile phone, different sizes and weights of phones almost certainly effect how a user holds one.

 # Classification Approach